ShusakuASANO/KYOCHAN_Chiral/README.md

 **Hardware requirement**

 Syringe pump: Many models of the syringe pumps are supported in KYOCHAN_Chiral.
 It should have a USB or RS-232 connection port.
+Pump11Elite or PHD ULTRA(Harvard Apparatus) is recommended.

 Temperature sensor: TC-01 (NI) is supported.

 Digital output device: USB-DAQ and Compact DAQ (NI) modules are supported.

-6 port valve: Valves controlled by digital input or relay contact can be used supported.
+6 port valve: Valves controlled by digital input or relay contact can be used.

 HPLC system: Any models of HPLC system which have start signal input can be used.